Isothiocyanate: Synthesis

-Isothiocyanates may also be accessed by the fragmentation reactions of 1,4,2-oxathiazoles.
-This methodology has been applied to a polymer-supported synthesis of isothiocyanates.
+Isothiocyanates may also be accessed by the fragmentation reactions of 1,4,2-oxathiazoles, themselves a product of a nitrile oxide and a thiocarbonyl.

+In biology, the mustard oil bomb forms isothiocyanates through a variation on the Lossen rearrangement (uncatalyzed).

+In the presence of thallous acetate, sufficiently strong-acid disulfide esters (e.g. bis(paranitrobenzoyl) disulfide) react with isocyanides to give isothiocyanates.

 Reactions

 Isothiocyanates are weak electrophiles, susceptible to hydrolysis.
+They are much less reactive than structurally analogous isocyanates.

 In general, nucleophiles attack at carbon: